ranjandsingh/sharp-multer/README.md

 # Sharp-Multer

-Small Utilty to use with Multer as storage engine to optimise images on the fly It uses Sharp to optimise images to jpg, png, webp as well as resize them.
+Small Utility to use with Multer as storage engine to optimize images on the fly It uses Sharp to optimize images to jpg, png, webp as well as resize them.

 ## Install